The Future for Aira

 We need to start optimising for business outcomes.
 This is how we win the game.

 So, bringing this back to Aira, we want to win the game for our clients.
 Winning awards is nice and all that, we’ve done it.
-But winning customers is better.
+But winning customers for our clients is better.

 Optimising for business outcomes puts a different lens on everything that you do because you start to see the bigger picture of your role.